yugabyte/yb-portworx/README.md

 # yb-portworx-db
-Instructions for deploying YugaByte DB with Portworx on GKE.
+Instructions for deploying YugabyteDB with Portworx on GKE.

 ## Pre-req
 Before installing Portworx-Enterprise, make sure your environment meets the following requirements: